Bath School disaster: Bath Township

-In the early 1920s the area was primarily agricultural.
+In the early 1920s, the area was primarily agricultural.
 After years of debate, Bath Township voters approved the creation of a consolidated school district in 1922, along with an increase in township property taxes to pay for a new school.
-When the school opened, it had 236 students enrolled in grade 1 to grade 12.
+When the school opened, it had 236 students enrolled from grade 1 to grade 12.
 The school's creation was controversial, but Monty Ellsworth wrote in his book about the disaster that consolidated schools had great advantages over the smaller rural schools they replaced.
 All landowners within the township area had to pay higher ad valorem property taxes.
 At the time of the bombing, Bath Township had about 300 adult residents.

 Andrew Kehoe

-Andrew Philip Kehoe was born in Tecumseh, Michigan, on February 1, 1872, into a family of thirteen children and attended the local high school.
+Andrew Philip Kehoe was born in Tecumseh, Michigan, on February 1, 1872, into a family of 13 children and attended the local high school.
 After graduating he studied electrical engineering at Michigan State College in East Lansing and moved to St. Louis, Missouri, where he worked as an electrician for several years.
 At some point during this period, Kehoe suffered a head injury in a fall and was semi-conscious or in a coma for a period of several weeks.
 He later returned to Michigan and his father's farm.

 After his mother's death, Kehoe's father married a much younger widow, Frances Wilder, and a daughter was born.
 On September 17, 1911, as his stepmother attempted to light the family's oil stove, it exploded and set her on fire.
 Kehoe threw a bucket of water on her, but the fire was oil-based and his action spread the flames more rapidly, which engulfed and immolated her body.
 The injuries were fatal and she died the next day.
 Some of Kehoe's later neighbors in Bath Township believed that he had caused the stove explosion.

 Kehoe married Ellen "Nellie" Price in 1912, at the age of 40.
 Seven years later they moved to a farm outside Bath Township.
 Kehoe was said to be dependable, doing favors and volunteer work for his neighbors.
 He was also described as being notoriously impatient with any disagreement; he had shot and killed a neighbor's dog that had come on his property and annoyed him by barking.
 He had also beaten one of his horses to death when it did not perform to his expectations.

 Kehoe had a reputation for frugality, and was elected in 1924 as a trustee on the school board for three years and treasurer for one year.
-He argued strongly for lower taxes, and later superintendent of the board M. W. Keys said that he "fought the expenditure of money for the most necessary equipment".
+He argued strongly for lower taxes, and later superintendent of the board M. W. Keyes said that he "fought the expenditure of money for the most necessary equipment".
 Kehoe was considered difficult to work with, often voting against the rest of the board, wanting his own way and arguing with the township financial authorities.
 He protested that he paid too much in taxes and tried to get the valuation of his property reduced so he would pay less.